Slide sequence

 The experience with QE was that towards the end of the 12 years period of implementation, the prices of goods and services began to rise.
 This was again not caused as a response to money volumes in the economy, but rather as a response to the speculative price rises in asset which are also used as inputs and costs for goods and service production or constitute significant cost of living items for constituents.
 These include all of the assets mentioned but in particular the prices and rentals of land, domestic and commercial real estate, commodities, food, fibre and feed stocks.

-As a result, it is evident that monetary policy in the form of QE ended up creating a systemic or structural inflation.
+Systemic or structural inflation As a result, it is evident that monetary policy in the form of QE ended up creating a systemic or structural inflation.

-Extending the RMT
+Extending the RMTVariable inputs

-Variable inputs are the production inputs whose quantity varies with the scale of production (throughput).
+Variable inputs are the production inputs whose quantity varies with the scale of production (throughput). |

 Extensions of the RMT can explain the operation of the systemic inflation created by monetary policy.

+Why is this of concern?
 The interest of the work force as wage-earners and as the consumers in the economy, is that prices of goods and services (housing rents, prices and cost of food and energy etc) remain accessible.
 On the part of supply side production companies, the concern is with the prices of those particular assets that make up production overheads and variable inputs (see box on right) (land, commercial real estate, commodities and energy) do not rise too fast if at all.

-Systemic inflation caused by monetary policy can be analyse by creating a rough extended function for Y as follows.
+a rough extended function for Y as follows.
 The Y in the RMT, or the QTM, is essentially total transactions as the disposable income spent on items with an average price of P. Therefore, for illustrative purposes Y can be represented as:

 Y = (t + w + vc + fc)